An American Christian Chapter II — The Joneses

 If you haven’t read Chapter I yet, please start here.

-I want to introduce you to the Joneses; A family that has dedicated their lives to ministry and Christian service.
-A family born and bred to create fiduciary relationships, manipulate, control, and subjugate its followers.
-It wasn’t because they were inherently evil, but goddamn have they perpetuated it.
+I want to introduce you to the Joneses.
+They are a family that has devoted their lives to ministry and Christian service.
+A family born and bred to create fiduciary relationships, manipulate, control, and subjugate their followers.
+It wasn’t due to inherent evil.
+They believed their actions were righteous.

 Lauren was the oldest daughter and the Church’s worship leader.
-Devon, the oldest son, was an abject bully who could do no wrong, at least not publicly.
+Devon, the oldest son, was an abject bully who could do no wrong in the eyes of his parents.
 Raymond, the middle child and most comfortable to be around, was my friend for a long time.
-There was also Karen, the difficult one, and Lauren clone, and Willow, the baby of the family and future “rebel” (She got a tattoo).
+There was also Karen, the difficult one, and Lauren’s clone.
+And there was Willow, the baby and future rebel (she got a tattoo).
 I was a year older than Raymond and three years younger than Devon.
-Lauren had another two years on top of that, and Karen and Willow just sort of existed in my world.
-The boys were taught to be competitive and overly masculine, and the girls were taught to be skinny and subservient.
+Lauren had another two years on top of that, and Karen and Willow sort of existed in my world.
+The boys learned to embrace competition and exhibit excessive, toxic masculinity.
+The girls learned to be skinny and subservient.

 Lauren Jones

 Lauren was kind, boisterous, and wore a lasting smile.
-She became the worship leader at First AG when she was still a teenager and was all the other girls’ rivalry.
-She drew most of the guys’ attraction and turned down many proposals, both for courtship and marriage.
-Something that was continually done for her by her father, Ben.
+She became the worship leader at First AG when she was still a teenager and was the envy of all the other girls.
+She drew most of the guys’ attention and turned down many proposals, both for courtship and marriage—something Ben took care of for her on a regular basis.

 In the early 2000s, she was in a pseudo-long-distance relationship with a man who used to work at the Church (they wrote letters for a bit).
-He once confided in me years after my departure that Ben, her Father, had pulled him aside and told him explicitly that his daughter would never pleasure him with her mouth*.
-The man had no response, because who would.
+Years after my departure, he confided in me.
+Ben, her father, had pulled him aside.
+He told him that his daughter would never pleasure him with her mouth.* The man had no response, because who would?
 It didn’t pan out.

 *I cannot verify the validity of this story as I wasn’t there.
 Knowing the source, however, I feel that there is truth to it.
 I’m only relaying what I was told, not stating it as fact.